10 Best Prisoners of War Movies of All Time

 3. Empire Of The Sun (1987)

-Directed by the visionary Steven Spielberg, it is about the loss of innocence of a kid, during the times of war.
+Directed by the visionary Steven Spielberg, it is about the loss of innocence of a kid during the times of war.
 A young Jamie (Played by a very young Christian Bale) gets separated from his parents during the Japanese invasion and forced to stay in a POW camp.
 Through sheer hardship, scams and sometimes with pure luck he manages to exist in the big bad world of the civilian POW camp.
-Eventually when he gets the chance to escape, he cannot remember what his parents look like !
-The movie hits its zenith with the climatic scene of atomic bombing at Nagasaki, which stays with the viewer for a long time.
+Eventually, when he gets the chance to escape, he cannot remember what his parents looked like !
+The movie hits its zenith with the climactic scene of the atomic bombing at Nagasaki, which stays with the viewer for a long time.
 Released to a mixed reaction, over the years this movie has achieved a cult status.

 Read More: Best Neo-Noir Movies of All Time